Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Algorithms, Taxonomy and Properties for SMGs

-Optimization-based methods form a central paradigm in multi-agent planning, offering a principled way to generate coordinated, efficient, and safe behaviors for teams of robots.
-These approaches frame the planning problem as the minimization (or maximization) of a cost (or reward) function subject to system dynamics and various constraints, such as collision avoidance, kinematic limits, and task requirements.
+Optimization-based approaches frame the planning problem as the minimization (or maximization) of a cost (or reward) function subject to system dynamics and various constraints, such as collision avoidance, kinematic limits, and task requirements.
 Optimization-based methods underpin key multi-agent collision avoidance strategies.
 A key metric fundamentally used for these algorithms is of Velocity Obstacle (VO).
 VO is the set of velocities to causes an agent to collide with other agents, assuming that other agents maintain their current velocities.
 Reciprocal Velocity Obstacle (RVO)~\cite{berg2008reciprocal} presents a solution by sharing the responsibility of collision avoidance, through adding a correction velocity to both the agents.
 However, more the correction velocity increases, more an agent is distracted to the side the more conservative the system becomes.
 Optimal Reciprocal Collision Avoidance (ORCA)~\cite{nh-orca} extends the RVO to general n-body collision avoidance problem.
 ORCA can also be extended to non-holonomic constraints on linear and the angular velocities of the agents too.
 While VO-based schemes operate in velocity space and can become conservative in cluttered scenes, an alternative is to reason directly in configuration space by decomposing free space into convex sets that integrate naturally with MPC.
 Free Space Ellipsoid Graphs \cite{ray2022free} couple a convex decomposition of the workspace with model-predictive control by reusing the same ellipsoids as graph nodes and state constraints, aligning high-level coordination with low-level safety.
 To pair global convex partitions with fast local reactions, the control update itself can be formulated as a tractable per-agent convex optimization for reciprocal avoidance under uncertainty.
 CARP \cite{shah2021reciprocal} formulates reciprocal multi-robot collision avoidance under asymmetric state uncertainty as a per-agent convex program and extends it to smooth polynomial trajectories amenable to high-rate onboard execution.
 Beyond per step convex avoidance, coupling intent inference with a runtime safety layer enables exploratory interaction without sacrificing formal guarantees.
 Shielding-aware dual-control planner couples implicit stochastic MPC for active intent inference with a runtime safety filter, balancing exploration with guaranteed safety during interaction planning \cite{hu2024active}.